Skip to content

 The example below shows how to achieve a functional login in three simple API calls.
 We use the PHP SDK in this example, but you can easily implement it in another language by using the same API calls.
 The full code can be downloaded from GitHub.

-For simplicity, we assume the server has already been set up, either on a local NS instance or using the nextAuth dashboard.
+For simplicity, we assume the server has already been set up.

 Initializing the SDK⚓︎